>> Home Page | Abs/Core Program | Articles | Firefighters | Kettlebells | Contact Us

 • Ears, shoulders, ribs, hips, knees, ankles all vertically aligned

 Lie on your back on a mat or padded carpet with your knees partially bent, feet flat on the floor, arms folded across your chest (least intense).
 Be sure the feet are not too near your buttocks.
-Exhale as you press the lower back into the floor and begin to raise your head, shoulders and chest off the floor in one unit, concentrating on curling the ribs towards the hips.
-Pause briefly as you feel your abdominal muscles contract - HARD.
+Exhale as you press the lower back into the floor and begin to raise your head, shoulders and chest off the floor in one unit, concentrating on bringing the ribs towards the hips.
+Pause briefly as you feel your abdominal muscles contract.
 The movement need only be a few inches.
-Inhale and slowly curl back down, trying not to let your head and shoulders rest on the floor, maintaining some tension in the core for the entire set.
-Squeeze (contract) the abs hard every rep. Repeat to muscle fatigue.
+Inhale and slowly curl back down, trying not to let your head and shoulders touch the floor, maintaining tension in the abdominal muscles for the entire set.
+Repeat to muscle fatigue.

 Trainer's Notes: